ihumanable/patch/pages/guide-book/02-patching.md

 assert argument == "hello"
 ```

-Tests can also refute that a call has happened some an exact number of times with the `refute_called/2` macro.
+Tests can also refute that a call has happened an exact number of times with the `refute_called/2` macro.
 This macro works in much the same way as `assert_called/2` and also has full pattern support.

 ```elixir
 defmodule PatchExample do